bowen0701/docker-python3-ml/README.md

 ### Create docker-compose.yml

 To apply scripts as environment, we could create docker-compose.yml for us to easily launch docker; for details please refer to [docker-compose.yml](./docker-compose.yml).
-In this file we assign what docker image (docker-ml:latest) we would like to use, what ports (8888:8888) to connect and what volums (./notebooks:/notebooks) to share data between our docker container and the host computer.
+In this file we assign what docker image (docker-ml:latest) we would like to use, what ports (8888:8888 and 6006:6006) to connect Jupyter Notebook and TensorBoard respectively, and what volums (./notebooks:/notebooks) to share data between our docker container and the host computer.
 Note that we use docker-compose.yml's version 3 format.

 ### Create jupyter_notebook_config.py

 In this file, we set up Jupyter Notebook's IP, port and password, if set in environment; for details please refer to [jupyter_notebook_config.py](./jupyter_notebook_config.py).
 This jupyter_notebook_config.py will be copied to replace the original one in /root/.jupyter/.
 Note that basically we do not have to edit this file anymore.

-### Create run_jupyter.sh
+### Create run_cmd.sh

-Finally, in this file we collect bash scripts to launch Jupyter Notebook; for details please refer to [run_jupyter.sh](./run_jupyter.sh).
+Finally, in this file we collect bash scripts to launch Jupyter Notebook; for details please refer to [run_cmd.sh](./run_cmd.sh).
 Note that

 - `--allow-root`: is needed, since we use root to launch docker.
 - `--port 8888`: must be the same as docker's port for Jupyter Notebook.
 - `--ip 0.0.0.0`: reassign Jupyter Notebook server's IP.
 - `--NotebookApp.token=''`: optional, for simplicity we here disable the toker authentification.
 Note that this is not recommended for security reasons.
 Nevertheless, since I choose this to test launch on my local laptop I think it is ok for now.

+To lanch TensorBoard, the pipielined bash scripts follow similarly.

 ## Launch Docker